As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

 17. Too Faced Melted Matte Liquified Long Wear Matte Lipstick in Lady Balls V.S.
 Sephora Collection Cream Lip Stain in Always Red

-High pigmentation, amazing staying power, and all with a super easy to use applicator tip?
+High pigmentation, amazing staying power, and all with an easy-to-use applicator tip?
 Yup, there is virtually no difference between the Too Faced Melted Matte Liquified Long Wear Matte Lipstick in Liquid Balls and Sephora Collection Cream Lip Stain in Always Red.

 The shade is identical as well, barring from the more luxe packaging courtesy of Too Faced.
 Honestly, you won’t be missing out on much by purchasing the Sephora one instead.

-The Too Faced Melted Matte Liquified Long Wear Matte Lipstick in Lady Balls is available at all Sephora outlets and retails at SGD
+The Too Faced Melted Matte Liquified Long Wear Matte Lipstick in Lady Balls is available at all Sephora outlets and retails at SGD33.

 The Sephora Collection Cream Lip Stain in Always Red is available at all Sephora outlets.
 It retails at SGD19.